Download your copy of Ancient Israel in Egypt and the Exodus and start receiving Bible History Daily — both absolutely free!

 Interested in what archaeology can tell us about the historicity of the Exodus?

-In this free eBook, learn about the Israelites in Egypt and the archaeological evidence for the Exodus.
+In this free eBook, learn about the Israelites in Egypt and the archaeological context of the Exodus.

 The Exodus is one of the most dramatic events in the Hebrew Bible – the slavery of the Israelites in Egypt and their miraculous escape across the Red Sea.
 It is traditionally viewed as the single event that gave birth to the nation of Israel.
-What is the archaeological evidence for the Exodus, and for Israelites in Egypt?
+Is there archaeological evidence for the Exodus, and for Israelites in Egypt?

 The Biblical narrative of the Exodus is a fascinating account that can be supplemented by additional historical sources.
 This free eBook, taken from articles in Biblical Archaeology Review magazine, considers texts and archaeological evidence from the second millennium B.C.E. that describe Israel in Egypt and the Exodus.